HSMAI Foundation Global Collegiate Case Competition

 • How to participate:

-• Competition submission: Applicants are asked to submit a recorded group presentation of a marketing plan for their choice of a hotel company.
+• Competition submission: Applicants are asked to submit a recorded group presentation by March 31, 2024 of a commercial strategy for their choice of a hotel company.

 • Awards: $2,000 for the top undergraduate team, $2,000 for the top graduate team.